krooksoma/BlogPostWebsite/README.md

 ## Installation Instructions
-    no installarion necessary.
+    no installation necessary.
 Open the following link, signup and have fun: https://boiling-gorge-34353.herokuapp.com/.

 ## Usage info
-    use at your own pleasure..
+    Use at you own discretion

 ## Contribution
     contribution is welcomed if requested.

 ## Test Instructions
-    undefined.
+    testing is not implemented on this version of the application

 ## License
     This project is covered under MIT license.